What the Locals Do in Paris

 The Tour Eiffel might be the most famous symbol of Paris, but perhaps the true banner of France is the baguette, the long, caramel-color bread brandished at every meal.
 Locals take inordinate pride at finding the best baguette in the neighborhood.
 To find a worthy boulangerie—a bakery that specializes in bread, as opposed to a pâtisserie, specializing in pastries—look for a line outside on weekend mornings.
-Three faves in Paris are Arnaud Delmontel (39 rue des Martys 01–48–78–29–33), Jean-Pierre Cohier (270 rue du Faubourg St-Honoré 01–42–27–45–26), and Boulanger de Monge (123 rue Monge 01–43–37–54–20).
-Note that some boulangeries follow the traditional three-step customer service protocol: first you place your order at the counter and receive a receipt; then you pay at the caisse and get your receipt stamped; finally, you return to the first counter to exchange the stamped receipt for your package of edible art.
+Three faves in Paris are Arnaud Delmontel (39 rue des Martys, 9e 01–48–78–29–33), Jean-Pierre Cohier (270 rue du Faubourg St-Honoré, 8e 01–42–27–45–26), and Boulanger de Monge (123 rue Monge, 5e 01–43–37–54–20).
+True Parisians know that all baguettes are not created equal and will order one bien cuit (well-done) to get the crispiest of the litter.
+Also look for places labeled boulangerie and artisan to ensure that you’re getting the real thing and not a less-tasty industrial version.
+(If you see little raised dots on the underside of a baguette, that means it was made by a machine, not by hand.)
 As you're leaving the bakery, do as many Parisians do—nibble the end of the crust to taste the bread while it's still warm.

 Eat Pastries Like a Parisian